molcikas/photon/README.md

     .register();
 ```

 By default, each field (public or private) is mapped to a database column of the same name and data type.
-Child objects are ignored by default, so use `withChild()` if an entity contains a child entity as part of the aggregate.
+Child objects are ignored by default, so use `withChild()` if an entity contains a child entity that should be mapped to a database table.

 ### Creating and Committing Transactions

 Every SQL command and query must be executed in the context of a transaction.
 The transaction must have an explicit `commit()` for changes to saved in the database.
-Otherwise, the transaction is automatically rolled back, which can be useful in read-only transactions to ensure nothing was accidentally changed.
+Otherwise, the transaction is automatically rolled back (which can be useful in read-only transactions to ensure nothing was accidentally changed).

 ```java
 try (PhotonTransaction transaction = photon.beginTransaction())